-Windows 10 offers native support for UWP and third-party apps, for example, Hulu, Netflix, and Vudu, to utilize the video platform that’s built into Windows.
-With the available Video Playback Settings, Windows 10 users can configure how streaming content will be played on their monitor or display.
+Windows 11 and Windows 10 offer native support for UWP and third-party apps, for example, Hulu, Netflix, and Vudu, to utilize the video platform that’s built into Windows.
+With the available Video Playback Settings, Windows 11/10 users can configure how streaming content will be played on their monitor or display.

 You can access these settings via WinX Menu > Settings > Apps > Video playback.